Favorite Travel Quotes

 In fact, virtually all backcountry campsites had become dump grounds.
 Because of the conditions, these were tragedies just waiting to happen.
 In fact, the dual maulings created a national outcry demanding an evaluation of backcountry conditions, and the implementation of a Bear Management Plan, previously lacking.

-At Granite Park Chalet, mangers there had been intentionally luring bears to the chalet to entertain guests.
-At the time, national park managers said they were unaware of the situation, but that was not the case, as David Shea, another seasonal ranger, and I had hiked to the chalet a week prior to the mauling, watched the feeding and reported on our findings to park headquarters.
+At Granite Park Chalet, managers there had been intentionally luring bears to the chalet to entertain guests.
+At the time, National Park managers said they were unaware of the situation, but that was not the case, as David Shea, another seasonal ranger, and I had hiked to the chalet a week prior to the mauling, watched the feeding and reported on our findings to park headquarters.
 Others had done similarly.

 With time the problems were corrected, and a bear management plan was implemented.
 Still, about ten years later, another mauling occurred, this time along Divide Creek near St. Mary.
 Once again, garbage was the culprit, and I focused on that for a major story I wrote for Smithsonian Magazine.
 The story also examined bear biology.